frederic-perez/AmE-dictionary/data/idioms.md

 __born in the purple__ :two: Born into royalty.
 Purple is a color traditionally associated with royalty. _Did you see pictures of the latest addition to the royal family?
 What a sweet little princess born in the purple!_
 __born to the purple__ Born in the purple. _Both were born to the purple._
 __borrowed time__ :two::hammer: _I’m living on borrowed time._ _We might be on borrowed time._
+__bossyboots__ Someone who is bossy or controlling. _Josh is such a bossyboots, always trying to micromanage my every move._
 __bottle up__ :two::hammer: _Find a balance between bottling up feelings and overreacting._
 __bottom of the barrel__ :two::hammer: _That’s the tip of the iceberg, or, better, the bottom of the barrel._
 __bottom of the ninth__ The final and critical moment or moments of a tense, important, or desperate situation.
 It refers to the ninth inning of baseball, the “bottom” of which is batted by the home team as their last chance to win the game.
 Primarily heard in US, South Africa. _It came down to the bottom of the ninth, but I managed to finish my report in time for the big meeting._